-The Museum of Illusion in Dubai has just opened up in the summer of 2018 and it is a great place to visit.
+The Museum of Illusion in Dubai has just opened up in the summer of 2018 making it one of the newest places to visit in the UAE.

-From mind-bending illusions to looking like a giant, this is good ol’ fashioned family fun and I can imagine the perfect place to bring the kids.
+From mind-bending illusions to looking like a giant, this is good ol’ fashioned family fun.
+I can imagine it’s the perfect place to bring the kids.

-They really encourage taking photos here and the staff even helped out with a few so make sure you bring your camera along.
+They really encourage taking photos here and the staff even took a few so make sure you bring your camera along.
 Oh, and your sense of humour too!

 Eat at Teatro in Towers Rotana

 One of the places everyone said we had to eat at was Teatro in Towers Rotana.
-This is constantly ranked as one of Dubai’s best restaurants and it certainly did not disappoint!
+This is constantly ranked as one of the best restaurants in Dubai and it certainly did not disappoint!

 The food is a fusion of east meets west so expect to find things on the menu like wasabi tempura prawns and miso-glazed seabass.

-If you’re looking for an amazing place for dinner then I’d really recommend Teatro.
+If you’re looking for an amazing place for dinner in Dubai then I’d really recommend Teatro.

 Explore Dubai Creek on an abra boat